tfeb/tfeb-lisp-toys/README.md

 nil
 ```

-It is still possible of course, by inspecting the expansion of the `define-metatronic-macro`form, to capture the names of the gensymized symbols before they are metatronized again, and hence to subvert metatronization.
+If you inspect the expansion of `define-metatronic-macro` forms carefully you can still infer what the names of gensymized symbols will be before they are metatronized again, and hence subvert metatronization.
+Don't do that.

 `metatronize` and hence `define-metatronic-macro` only looks at list structure: it does not look into arrays or structures and return suitable copies of them as doing that in general is absurdly hard.
 If you want to rewrite the contents of literals then the best approach is to use `load-time-value` and a constructor to do this.